Blogs

 Grinding

-We perform in-house grinding to remove excess material from fasteners after they've been cut-to-length.
+Grinding removes excess material from fasteners after they've been cut-to-length.
 Additionally, this process creates a smooth finish and can shape parts to precise size and tolerances.
 During grinding, small pieces are shaved off until the right thickness or angle is reached.
-Our grinding process removes rough spots or edges to ensure there are no issues when your team is in the field installing our fasteners.
+The grinding process removes rough spots or edges to ensure there are no issues when your team is in the field installing our fasteners.
 Different types of grinding exist, such as surface grinding or cylindrical grinding, each designed for a certain shape or purpose.
 Although it can be slower than other methods, grinding delivers high accuracy and a polished look.

 Chamfering

-Chamfering is when we cut or file off a sharp corner to make a slanted edge.
+Chamfering is the process of cutting or filing off a sharp corner to make a slanted edge.
 This prevents cuts or scrapes and helps parts fit together more smoothly.
 Many industries use chamfering on metal, plastic, or wood.
 For example, machines may bevel bolt ends or trim corners on metal plates.
 The size of the chamfer depends on the product’s needs.
 A small chamfer just takes off the edge, while a larger bevel might be used for a tight fit in assembly.
 Chamfering improves safety, makes parts easier to handle, and helps them line up during installation.

 Plating